GIScience/openrouteservice/docs/documentation/Travel-speeds.md

 More information about the individual components and assigned speeds can be found in the more detailed [documentation](https://github.com/GIScience/openrouteservice-docs/blob/master/README.md#travel-time-calculation).

+# Travel Time Calculation

+The travel time is calculated for each segment by using speed-limits for different [waytypes](https://wiki.openstreetmap.org/wiki/Key:highway) and adjusting them for different [grades](https://wiki.openstreetmap.org/wiki/Key:tracktype) or [surfaces](https://wiki.openstreetmap.org/wiki/Key:surface) of the road.
+If multiple values apply for this segment, the lowest value is used.
+For `cycling` profiles also the steepness is considered.
+These limits can be reduced by setting the `maxSpeed` parameter in the [options](#routing-options).
+The final [average speed-limits](#avgspeed) can be requested by adding `AvgSpeed` to the `extra_info` parameter.
+The following table shows the initial speed-limits used for the main profiles:

+_(all Values in km/h)_

 ## Driving profiles (car and HGV)
 The base travel speed for any road is based on a cascading assessment:
 1. When an tag explicitly stating the speed limit for a road is present on the way in OSM (`maxspeed` or `maxspeed:forward / maxspeed:backward`), this is used as the base speed.